Trusting the Sovereignty of God

 The verse, Fern, that is the Moms in Touch verse—Lamentations 2:19: “Arise, cry out in the night, at the beginning of the night watches!” and give Him no rest until He comes and answers.
 That's quite a thought.
 God's not going to sleep anyway, but the thought that, like that widow in Luke 18, we would keep knocking on the door of the Lord.

 I shared on Revive Our Hearts before this story from years ago.
-I loved the old Dr. W. A. Criswold, who was a pastor for many years of the First Baptist Church of Dallas.
+I loved the old Dr. WA Criswold, who was a pastor for many years of the First Baptist Church of Dallas.
 He was this venerable old man.
-I don’t know what that word means, but Dr. Criswold was venerable—the white hair, and the voice that sounded like God.
+I don't know what that word means, but Dr. Criswold was venerable—the white hair, and the voice that sounded like God.

 I was in his office one day.
 They had a revival meeting coming up in their church the next week, and he was asking me to pray.
 He said, “We need revival in our church.”
-Then I remember him just saying, as only Dr. Criswold could say, “Nancy, we’ve got to pray, and we’ve got to pray, and we’ve got to pray until God says, ‘I do believe they’re going to knock the door down if I don’t come and answer.’”
+Then I remember him just saying, as only Dr. Criswold could say, “Nancy, we've got to pray, and we've got to pray, and we've got to pray until God says, 'I do believe they' re going to knock the door down if I don't come and answer.'”

 That was probably thirty years ago he said that to me, and I've never forgotten it, and isn't that the heart of Moms in Touch?
 We've got to pray until God says, “They're keeping Me awake.
 They're not giving Me any rest.
 They’re going to knock the door down if I don’t come and answer.”

 God is not like that unjust judge in Luke 18.
 He loves to answer the prayers of His children.
-He’s a willing God, but there’s something in God’s ways that wants to know that this really matters to us and that we’re not content to go on our way and let Satan just have these children.
-He’s pounding the fist on the table.
-You can’t do that every waking moment, and there’s a balance between that, and the other side is saying, “Lord, I release this burden to You.
+He's a willing God, but there's something in God's ways that wants to know that this really matters to us and that we're not happy to go on our way and let Satan just have these children.
+He's pounding the fist on the table.
+You can't do that every waking moment, and there's a balance between that, and the other side is saying, “Lord, I release this burden to You.
 I can’t do what You can do.”

 As a mom, where is all that balance?
 When do you pound the table?
 When do you say, “Lord, it’s up to You”?
 I don't know where all that balance is, but I know one thing: You don't stop praying.
 You keep praying.
 You keep crying out to the Lord, and you do it together with others, and I think that's something that Moms in Touch has taught us, that you don't just carry this burden on your own.